jonnor/ESC-CNN-microcontroller/report/report.md

 The noise maps are created using simulation of known noise sources (such as car traffic) with mathematical sound propagation models, based on estimates for traffic numbers.
-These maps only give yearly average noise levels.
+These maps only give yearly average noise levels for day, evening and night.

 <!--
-TODO: Add paragraph about noise nuisance.
+MAYBE: Add paragraph about noise nuisance.
 In addition to the health effects of long-term noise source, inhabitants can also be bothered by short-term.

-TODO: add info about reduced property value
+MAYBE: add info about reduced property value

 MAYBE: mention occupational noise?
 -->